deichbewohner/swiftseer/README.md

 You will need a future account to use it.

+Could this be done with a simple script?
+Yes, but this is more fun.

 ## Use futureEXPERT for more

 For advanced workflows (covariates, analytics, pandas exports, plotting, rich